NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

                      amplitude=1j)]
 ```

-Note that when imparting a phase offset using a complex `amplitude`, there is no need to set `force_complex_fields=True` in the `Simulation` constructor since the real part of the current *includes* the phase offset.
+Note: when imparting a phase offset using a complex `amplitude`, it is *not* necessary to set `force_complex_fields=True` in the `Simulation` constructor since the real part of the current *includes* the phase offset.

 The figure below shows a snapshot of $E_z$ for four different cases: phase delays ($\Delta nd/\lambda$) of 0.5 and 1.0, and circular-polarized planewave sources of $E_z + iE_y$ and $E_z - iE_y$.
 The empty regions on the cell sides are PMLs.
 The thin solid black line denotes the boundary between the grating (on the left) and air.
 As expected, for $\Delta nd/\lambda=0.5$ there is just a single ±1 diffraction order which depends on the chirality of the input planewave (this is not the case for a linear-polarized planewave).
 The angle of this diffracted order (±4.8°) agrees with the analytic result.
 Snapshots of $E_y$ are similar.